the-norman-sicily-project/norman-sicily-chatbot/README.md

 streamlit run streamlit_app.py

-This will open a web-based chat interface in your browser.
+This will open a web-based chat interface in your browser using the gpt-oss-120b model from HuggingFace.

 **Data Files**